Bistability of zigzag edge magnetism in graphene nanoribbons induced by electric field: Theoretical method

+The Hubbard interaction induces edge magnetization at the zigzag terminations and quantum fluctuation.
+The former can be modeled by the mean field theory, while the description of the latter requires more comprehensive method, such as quantum Monte Carlo.
+For realistic graphene nanoribbons with parameter $U/t\approx1$, comparison between the mean field theory and the quantum Monte Carlo method showed that the effect from the quantum fluctuation can be neglected \cite{Golor13}.
+By applying the mean field approximation, the Hubbard interaction is approximated as

-where $\langle n_{i,\sigma,\kappa}\rangle$ is the average of the number operator.
-The tight binding model is self-consistently solved by iteration.
+where $\langle n_{i,\sigma,\kappa}\rangle$ is the expectation of the number operator.
+For the system with fixed $V$ and $E_{t}$, the tight binding model is self-consistently solved by iteration.
 In each iteration step, $\langle n_{i,\sigma,\kappa}\rangle$ is obtained by summing the probability density of all quantum states from the previous iteration step, with the occupation factor given by the Fermi-Dirac function with Fermi energy $E_{F}$ and temperature $T$.
 We assume room temperature in our numerical calculation.
-Because the system break particle-hole symmetric, the intrinsic Fermi energy is not zero.
+For bilayer/monolayer zigzag nanoribbon, the system breaks particle-hole symmetric, so that the intrinsic Fermi energy is not zero.
 As a result, in each iteration step, an extra iteration is required to determine the Fermi energy by the condition of total charge conservation.
 In our calculation, we assume that the whole system is half-filled.

-The iterative solutions converge to different magnetic configurations if $\langle n_{i,\sigma,\kappa}\rangle$ at the initial iterative step have different magnetic polarization, $\langle m_{i,\kappa}\rangle\equiv\langle n_{i,+,\kappa}\rangle-\langle n_{i,-,\kappa}\rangle$, near to each zigzag edge.
-Because there are six zigzag edges, there are $2^{6}=64$ magnetic configurations.
-By inspecting the numerical result, we found that the magnetic configurations with the lowest energy obey these rules: the magnetic polarization at $Z^{t}_{1}$ and $Z^{b}_{1}$ ($Z^{t}_{N}$ and $Z^{b}_{N}$) are the same; the magnetic polarization at $Z^{t}_{1}$ and $Z^{t}_{2}$ ($Z^{t}_{N}$ and $Z^{t}_{3}$) are opposite.
-The magnetic configuration with the lowest or second lowest total energy are the antiferromagnetic (AF) or ferromagnetic (FM) configuration, with the magnetic polarizations at $Z^{t}_{2}$ and $Z^{t}_{3}$ being antiparallel and parallel to each other, as shown in Fig. \ref{fig_config}(a) or (b), respectively.
-By flipping the magnetic polarization of one of the open boundaries of the AF configuration, the AF$_{\uparrow}$ and AF$_{\downarrow}$ configurations, as shown in Fig. \ref{fig_config}(c) and (d), have slightly larger total energy than that of AF and FM configurations.
+The magnetic polarization at each lattice site is obtained as $\langle m_{i,\kappa}\rangle\equiv\langle n_{i,+,\kappa}\rangle-\langle n_{i,-,\kappa}\rangle$.
+If the initial step have different magnetic polarization at the zigzag terminations, the iterative solutions would converge to different magnetic configurations.
+The solution with the lowest energy is the ground state, and the other solutions with higher energy are the quasi-stable excited states.